 - Explore larger contextual issues and specific aspects of the VOICE trial that positively and negatively affected participants’ actual and reported product use.

 - Explore the reasons, motivations, and context of engaging in receptive anal intercourse, (and rectal use of gel among VOICE participants in the gel group).

-MTN-003D was a VOICE protocol substudy, where a subset of former participants were asked to complete one or two additional visits after their participation in the trial had ended.
+MTN-003D was a VOICE protocol substudy in which a subset of former participants was asked to complete one or two additional visits after their participation in the VOICE trial.
 If participants agreed to participate in the MTN-003D substudy, they completed an in-depth interview (IDI) and/or participated in a focus group discussion (FGD).
 MTN-003D investigated the factors influencing VOICE participants’ actual versus reported study product use and explored receptive anal intercourse (AI) behavior.
-In addition, motivations to join the trial, and risk perception in particular, were explored as one of the explanatory factors contributing to sub-optimal adherence.
+In addition, motivations to join the trial, and in particular, risk perceptions were explored as one of the explanatory factors contributing to sub-optimal adherence.
 In Stage 2 of MTN-003D, participants were presented with their drug levels from blood samples collected during participation in VOICE.
 The drug levels were used as a tool to further explore product non-adherence and related behaviors.

 MTN-003D completed follow-up on March 25, 2014.
 Primary results were presented at HIV Research for Prevention (HIV R4P) held on October 28-31, 2014, in Cape Town, South Africa.
 The two primary manuscripts were published in AIDS in October 2015 and AIDS and Behavior in August 2019 respectively.
 A total of 11 papers have been published from this study.